-The actual spending in 2012/13 was £4.42 million.
+The actual spending in 2013/14 was £5.911 million.
+This spend exceeded that budgeted for the year owing to the re-profiling, within the overall programme, of support given to the Affordable Housing joint venture.
 Major areas of capital expenditure and significant individual projects included:

-- Housing funding of Ascent Housing LLP the joint venture company set up with the Your Housing Group to provide Affordable Housing in the District, (£3.35m); - Leisure Services investment in Sports villages (£0.12m) - Environmental Health disabled facilities grants (£0.53m) - Environment Services refresh of wheelie bins (£0.11m)
+- Housing funding of Ascent Housing LLP the joint venture company set up with the Your Housing Group to provide Affordable Housing in the District, (£4.453m); - Leisure Services investment in Sports villages (£0.366m) - Environmental Health disabled facilities grants (£0.547m)

+• Environment Services - improvements to Fowlchurch Depot (£0.306m)